iilab/satellitefieldguide/content/chapter_01_satellite_fundamentals/01_satellite_fundamentals.md

-### Overview

-Satellite equipment is basically operating on the same principles of any other radio equipment.
-There is equipment that only recieves and equipment that transmits and receives.
-Receive only equipment are mostly Television, radio and GPS-only devices.
-There used to be products that would use satellite for internet download and ISDN (telephone) for the upload, but these are not actively sold anymore.

-TODO
+TODO:
  * Key components of signal flow.
 Terminals, Antennas, LNB/BUC, Satellite (Orbits), Hubs.
  * Visual with key components at "scale".
  *  Ideas for structure:
     *  Space / Ground / In Between
     *  Operators / Providers / Terminals
+ * Mobile Satellite Service / Fixed Satellite Service

+### Overview

+Satellite equipment is basically operating on the same principles of any other radio equipment.
+There is equipment that only recieves and equipment that transmits and receives.
+Receive only equipment are mostly Television, radio and GPS-only devices.
+There used to be products that would use satellite for internet download and ISDN (telephone) for the upload, but these are not actively sold anymore.

 ### Fundamendals